Ohio Sexual Assault Lawyer Represents Victims of Sexual Assault & Assists plaintiffs in Courageous Legal Action

 Currently, Ohio’s civil statute of limitations for childhood sexual abuse victims expires at age 30, and the criminal statute extends 20 years after the alleged abuse.
 Ohio Lawmakers will have to adjust the statute of limitations for many athlete and church abuse victims to file lawsuits.

-After an independent investigative report released by Ohio State University about Dr. Richard Strauss, a school trainer and sexual abuser for 20 years at the university, many Ohio victims and attorneys are calling for a change in current laws.
+After an independent investigative report was released by Ohio State University about Dr. Richard Strauss, a school trainer and sexual abuser for 20 years at the university, many Ohio victims and attorneys are calling for a change in current laws.

 Adding to the barriers that keep victims from coming forward to seek justice, there are still caps on civil damages.
 Ohio has a law, created in 2005 to protect physicians, corporations and insurers, which caps monetary damages in civil cases at $250,000.